-The Red Rose Shariah ISA has continued its popularity with significant levels of new business during 2021 and this has continued in 2022, despite global events and difficult economic factors that have affected investment performance across all markets, including the Shariah's ISA 's underlying fund.
-As a Board we are excited at the growth in this and impact this will have on the future of the Society.
-The investment performance of the fund was very good in 2021 however since the war in the Ukraine in 2022 it has lost some of that growth.
+The Red Rose Shariah ISA has continued its popularity with significant levels of new business during 2022 and this has continued so far in 2023.
+As a Board we are excited at the growth in this and impact this will have on the future of the Society as we continue to move from with profit polices to unit linked policies.

-2021 was the launch year of our additional fund within our ISA range -The Ethical, Social and Governance (ESG) Fund.
-This had a steady start through 2021 and we look forward to seeing this grow like the Shariah fund.
-The Board feels that this type of new fund sits perfectly with the ethos of the Society and research shows that many people, especially younger people who are looking for their first regular savings for the long term, want their investments to have a positive impact on how business treat their employees and the environment.
-We feel that it will appeal to members who Child Trust Funds mature in the future.
+In 2021 we launched our second unit linked policy in the ISA range -The Ethical, Social and Governance (ESG) Fund.
+This has continued to develop, although at a slower pace than the Shariah ISA.
+The Board feels that this type of new fund sits perfectly with the ethos of the Society and research shows that many people, especially younger people who are looking for their first regular savings for the long term and want their investments to have a positive impact both on how business treat their employees and the environment.
+We feel that it will appeal to members whose Child Trust Funds mature in the future.